All Episodes

-Hey, Branion, that's a really clever sign you have to remind me there.
+Hey Brian, you know, that's a really clever sign you have to remind me there.

-Reminding me of something I have to do during the programming format this hour.
+Two handmade post-it notes reminding me of something I have to do during the programming format this hour.

 I continue to be amazed at the lack of confidence my substaff has in my ability to do this.

-If you're just joining us, I was going through a piece by Jeffrey Lord right before the end of the previous hour in the American Spectator Today, the Americanspectator.org about Obama and his ongoing theory that the jobless can't find work, that the sick cannot get well, that the oceans cannot be rolled back.
+If you're just joining us, I was going through a piece by Jeffrey Lord right before the end of the previous hour in the American Spectator today, the Americanspectator.org, about Obama and his ongoing theory that the jobless can't find work, that the sick cannot get well, that the oceans cannot be rolled back.

 And only with his election and with his messianic talents can all of these problems plaguing our once great nation be fixed.

-And Lord's point here is wait a second, Obama, you have just insulted one of the Democrat Party's heroes, LBJ, who authored The Great Society and the War on Poverty for the express purpose of healing the sick, finding work for the jobless, making sure the environment stayed clean and all of these things.
+And Lord's point here is, wait a second, Obama, you have just insulted one of the Democrat Party's heroes, LBJ, who authored The Great Society and the War on Poverty for the express purpose of healing the sick, finding work for the jobless, making sure the environment stayed clean, and all of these things.

 That's who they are.

-My point in focusing on this is to remind people just how much the government has spent, how many programs there are, and how ineffective they have been, and yet here we have another election where the point from the libs is we're a heartless bunch of people.
+My point in focusing on this is to remind people just how much the government has spent, how many programs there are, and how ineffective they have been.

 We don't have any compassion.

-We have major suffering, constant state of decline, we need government to move in where the Bush administration has failed.
+We need government to move in where the Bush administration has failed.

-The government is what has failed, and that's what's illustrated by Jeffrey Lord's piece.
+And that's what's illustrated by Jeffrey Lord's piece.

 I mean, let me just ask you people a question.